LRFP Committee narrows options to 3

 “This would build hallways between the existing elementary school, kindergarten/first grade wing, and intermediate school so that elementary school students don’t need to go outside to go between their classrooms, the office/library/nurse’s office, and the cafeteria,” Dr. Novotny said.
 “This is an important improvement for student safety, which was the highest priority identified by the facilities committee.”

 Option 1 would include construction of a new Middle School for grades 6-8 on Williams Rd.
 Pre-Kindergarten through fifth grade students would be spread across the three campuses at Thomas Arnold Rd.
-Construction of the Middle School, including two gymnasiums, would be $44.2 million with a capacity of 684 students.
+Construction of the Middle School, including two gymnasiums, has been esitmated by http://compressedairhire.com/ to cost about $44.2 million with a capacity of 684 students.

 In addition, Option 1 would add six classrooms at Salado High School for a cost of $2.5 million.